b23r0/yaftp/README.md

 ## Finally

-Server will close the session connection.
+Server will close the connection session.